-Murder Capitals: Things in Common Among the Most Dangerous Cities in Mexico
+Murder Capitals: Things in Common Among the Most Dangerous Places in Mexico

 The world is full of cities that may seem vastly different at first glance.

 The climate, culture, and cuisine can vary wildly from one urban area to the next.
 However, upon closer examination, it’s often possible to find surprising similarities between seemingly disparate cities.

 This is certainly the case when it comes to some of the most dangerous cities in the world.
 Despite differences in geography, demographics, and history, there are a number of striking commonalities that tie these cities together.

 The Mexican cities of Tijuana, Acapulco de Juarez, Ciudad Victoria, Ciudad Juarez, and Irapuato are all known for their high rates of violent crime.

 But they couldn’t be more different, at least at first glance.

 However…. what if we dig deeper?
 Despite thousands of murders and blood-stained streets, what else do they have in common?